-In the case of AM-101 our endpoints in Phase 3 clinical trials are based on patient reported outcomes, some of which are captured daily from trial participants with electronic diaries.
-We have no assurance and cannot rely on past experience that the high frequency of questioning is not influencing the measured outcome.
+In the case of Keyzilen[®], our endpoints in Phase 3 clinical trials are based on patient reported outcomes, some of which are captured daily from trial participants with electronic diaries.
+Based on insights from our continuing analysis of the TACTT2 trial, we believe the high frequency of tinnitus loudness ratings over an extended period of time may have caused a number of patients to excessively focus on their tinnitus symptoms, thereby influencing the measured outcome.
 In addition, low compliance with daily reporting requirements may impact the trials' validity or statistical power.

-Under the SPA with the FDA we agreed to use the Tinnitus Functional Index, or TFI, as a co-primary efficacy endpoint in the Efficacy and Safety of AM-101 in the Treatment of Acute Peripheral Tinnitus 2, or TACTT2, trial; we also use the questionnaire as a secondary efficacy endpoint in the Efficacy and Safety of AM-101 (Tinnitus Handicap Inventory 12, THI-12, a 12-item short version of the 25-item Tinnitus Handicap Inventory, or THI).
+Under the SPA with the FDA, we agreed to use the Tinnitus Functional Index, or TFI, as a co-primary efficacy endpoint in the TACTT2 trial and a secondary efficacy endpoint in the TACTT3 trial.
+Based on our ongoing analysis of the TACTT2 clinical trial results, we are amending our protocol for the TACTT3 Phase 3 clinical trial of Keyzilen® to elevate the change in the TFI score from a key secondary endpoint to an alternate primary efficacy endpoint.
+We used a different tinnitus questionnaire in the previous clinical trials with Keyzilen® (Tinnitus Handicap Inventory 12, THI-12, a 12-item short version of the 25-item Tinnitus Handicap Inventory, or THI).
 Unlike the THI-12, the TFI was developed and validated broadly in accordance with the FDA's guidance for patient-reported outcome measures and with the explicit aim of measuring treatment-related changes in tinnitus.
 In addition, the TFI covers all important domains of negative tinnitus impact including sleep difficulties, whereas the THI-12 does not include any sleep-related item.
-However, in spite of the methodological superiority of the TFI and a 2011 study by Meikle et al. showing a high correlation between THI and TFI scores with higher responsiveness to change of the latter, there is no assurance that outcomes with the TFI will be qualitatively and quantitatively similar or the same as those that would result with the THI-12.
+In spite of the methodological superiority of the TFI and a 2011 study by Meikle et al. showing a high correlation between THI and TFI scores with higher responsiveness to change of the latter, there is no assurance that outcomes with the TFI will be qualitatively and quantitatively similar or the same as those that would result with the THI-12.
+In the TACTT2 trial, treatment with Keyzilen® did not result in a clinically meaningful change in TFI in the overall trial population.